Accidental American: Non-compliance

-While FATCA certainly raised awareness of US tax filing obligations among accidental Americans, overall compliance in the years after 2010 has remained low.
-Rough estimates (based on State Department figures for the number of US persons abroad, plus IRS data for claims of the Foreign Earned Income Exemption and Foreign Tax Credit) suggest that overall compliance rates are approximately 10 to 15 percent.
-Furthermore, the IRS has extremely limited ability to penalize accidental Americans for failure to file, provided they have no US assets or income sources.
+While FATCA certainly raised awareness of U.S. tax filing obligations among accidental Americans, overall compliance in the years after 2010 has remained low.
+Rough estimates (based on State Department figures for the number of U.S. persons abroad, plus IRS data for claims of the Foreign Earned Income Exemption and Foreign Tax Credit) suggest that overall compliance rates are approximately 10 to 15 percent.
+Furthermore, the IRS has extremely limited ability to penalize accidental Americans for failure to file, provided they have no U.S. assets or income sources.
 The IRS has mutual assistance in collection agreements with only five countries (Canada, Denmark, France, Netherlands, Sweden) but those agreements specifically exclude a country's own citizens, thus protecting dual citizens living in their home country.
-FBAR penalties are not covered by these agreements, and remain fully uncollected outside the US.
-Beyond FATCA data (year-end balance and interest/dividend income for reportable accounts only) the IRS receives no information about the income or assets of accidental Americans who fail to file US tax returns.
-And even then, according to Treasury audit report from April 2022, the IRS does not have the resources to use FATCA data to locate or pursue accidental Americans who do not voluntarily enter the US tax system.
+FBAR penalties are not covered by these agreements, and remain fully uncollected outside the U.S. Beyond FATCA data (year-end balance and interest/dividend income for reportable accounts only) the IRS receives no information about the income or assets of accidental Americans who fail to file U.S. tax returns.
+And even then, according to Treasury audit report from April 2022, the IRS does not have the resources to use FATCA data to locate or pursue accidental Americans who do not voluntarily enter the U.S. tax system.